Partron1/Tableau_Hands-on_Project/README.md

 - The legend specifies a separate color for each of the three years and traffic volume by day/hour represented in the data.

-- This visualization uses **only three years** of llatest data in order to prioritize simplicity.
+- This visualization uses **only three years** of latest data in order to prioritize simplicity.
 If these charts featured data from all of the years, there would be too many lines and bars in the chart.
 This would make it much harder to read, and therefore much less effective as a visualization.

 - In this dashboard, the line chart is placed at the top, alongside the legend.
 Since the legend applies to each of the charts, it’s important to place it at the top of the visualization.